Midrange Espresso Machines

 • No preinfusion.
 Not a huge issue with vibratory pumps since they have a relatively slow pressure ramp.

-• The service boiler is relatively small and runs at relatively low pressure, so probably not a great idea to use a 4 hole tip with it.
+• The service boiler is relatively small at 750ml, so probably not a great idea to use a high flow 4 hole steam tip with it.

 The Good: